Sinntaxx/ShowNTell/README/README.md

 - Now create your first post.
 Hit the pencil in the nav bar, choose one of the shows you are subscribed to, and write whatever your heart desires.
 Press "Submit Post" and your post will be live for all to see.
 - The bell icon will allow you to input your cell number and receive notifications.
 - The envelope gives you the ability to send direct messages to other users.
+- The FaFantasyFlightGames icon will bring you to a page where you can search for  videogames, and once you do search for one, they will populate on the screen, and you will also have the ability to subscribe to each game that you will be able to see in the 'reviews' component

 ## Tech Stack - MERN